 The positioning of the products was a little trickier, as the intention had been to create a flame corridor, with two walls of flames extending from the entrance in which the swimmers would walk through.
 Our space had been halved, so we were quite restricted with what we could achieve.
 One option was to simply remove some of the effects and do what we’d planned on a smaller scale, but the client wasn’t keen on this.

 As a result, we opted to create an arrow shape pointing towards the entrance.
-As you can see from the photo above, the effect looked fantastic from the aerial cameras and still had the desired effect from pool side cameras.
+As you can see from the photo below, the effect looked fantastic from the aerial cameras and still had the desired effect from poolside cameras.